 Thank you for your support.

-Version 2: modified by Zoe Ballantyne, Head of Legal at Diabetes UK
+Version 2: last modified by Craig Walker, Information Governance Manager at Diabetes UK

 We are Diabetes UK and we’re a registered charity.